A new show from the creators of Class Dismissed. It’s a bright spring

 “Stand Up!
 Stand Out!
 The Bulying Project” is made possible

 by funds provided by the Port Jefferson Lions Club and through

 the office of Senator Kenneth P. LaValle and is BOCES affiliated

 for Nassau and Suffolk.
-Educators can have this play come to
+Educators can have this play

 troupe touts anti-bullying message